Zaeed-Mahmud/Raida/README.md

 click on new at side navbar.

-give a database name as (onlineshop) hit on create button.
+give a database name as (bikes) hit on create button.

+download the SQL file in directory or https://github.com/Zaeed-Mahmud/Raida-online-bike-rental-system/blob/main/XAMPP%20database/bikes.sql

 after creating database name click on import.

-browse the file in directory[online-shopping-system-with-advanced-admin-page/database/onlineshop.sql].

 after importing successfully.

-open any browser and type http://localhost/online-shopping-system-with-advanced-admin-page-master.
+open any browser and type http://localhost/bikeRentalSystem/index.php

 first register and then login

+clietn login details email = Zaeed.Mahmud.cse@ulab.edu.bd and Password=193
-admin login details Email=admin@gmail.com or username = admin and Password=123456789.
+admin login details email = admin and Password=admin